dayne/fruitydreambooth/README.md

 The photobooth is designed to notify via speaker when it is taking a photo (not currently functioning).

 ## For open access:
-THe QR code democritizes access to the photo booth by side-stepping wifi and allowing guests to use their own data / wifi
+The QR code democratizes access to the photobooth by side-stepping wifi and allowing guests to use their own data / wifi.
+The QR code democratizes access to the photobooth by allowing any guest to be the photographer The Twitter interface democratizes access to photos - allowing anyone with itnernet access to view photos and download photos.
+Twitter users can retweet and tag photos.

 ## setup